Bloo00/LolEsports/README.md

 ```

+# more components to come

 # Tests

 they are not impemented yet but future me shouuuuld have em in my tomorrow 12/21/2021 if not punch her

 to run them do ``` npm test ```

+# future test code snippet here